magento/knowledge-base/src/troubleshooting/general/deadlocks-in-mysql.md

 ## Solution

 1. Check your application, deployment, or MySQL logs for deadlock errors:
     * [Magento Commerce and Magento Open Source logs locations](https://devdocs.magento.com/guides/v2.3/config-guide/cli/logging.html)
     * [Magento Commerce Cloud logs locations](https://devdocs.magento.com/guides/v2.3/cloud/trouble/environments-logs.html)

-1. Check your MySQL process list for running processes with the command

-    <pre><code class="sql">mysql -e 'show full processlist';</code></pre>
+1. Check your MySQL process list for running processes with the command     `mysql -e 'show full processlist';`
 1. If on Magento Commerce Cloud, check that MySQL slave is enabled.
-Consult this article: [Deploy variables (MYSQL\_USE\_SLAVE\_CONNECTION)](https://devdocs.magento.com/guides/v2.2/cloud/env/variables-deploy.html#mysql_use_slave_connection).
+Consult this article: [Deploy variables (MYSQL\_USE\_SLAVE\_CONNECTION)](https://devdocs.magento.com/guides/v2.2/cloud/env/variables-deploy.html#mysql_use_slave_connection) .
-1. Depending on the errors involved, the solution may present itself, or you may need to include your helpful log information if you need to open a [Support Ticket](https://support.magento.com/hc/en-us/articles/360019088251-Submit-a-support-ticket).
+1. Depending on the errors involved, the solution may present itself, or you may need to include your helpful log information if you need to open a [Support Ticket](https://support.magento.com/hc/en-us/articles/360019088251-Submit-a-support-ticket) .

 ## Related reading